matson48/sglscript-godot/README.md

 Will not be used if `do_macros` in [SGLscriptParser.gd](addons/SGLscript/SGLscriptParser.gd) is false.

-`[define all caps header handler: command: "text" argument: "text"]` will turn first line of paragraphs into a command if it is in all caps.
+`[define all caps header handler: command: "text" argument: "text"]` will turn the first line of paragraphs into a command if it is in all caps.
 The name of this command is specified by the "command" argument, and the argument the contents of the line are sent to is specified by "argument".
 Useful to support a subset of [Fountain](http://fountain.io/) syntax.
 This command is stripped out by parsing.

 Will not be used if `do_line_macros` in [SGLscriptParser.gd](addons/SGLscript/SGLscriptParser.gd) is false.

-***Warning:** This will currently consider lines consisting of nothing but symbols as all caps, because of the way I worked around Godot's lack of an `is_upper` function.
-This will be fixed.*
+* **Warning:** This will currently consider lines consisting of nothing but symbols as all caps, because of the way I worked around Godot's lack of an `is_upper` function.
+This will be fixed.

 ### Other syntax
 Comments begin with ";;".
 They last until the end of the line.
 There are no block comments.